Leading Soft Skills That Employers Look While Hiring

 Employers look for candidates who:

 a.
-Respect differences in thoughts and understand the importance of different points of view are highly sought after by employers.
+What employers desire is to respect differences in thoughts and understand that different points of view are important.

 c.
-Demonstrate leadership qualities when needed, but also know how to follow others when it’s someone else’s time to lead.
+Demonstrate leadership qualities at the appropriate time, and to follow someone else when it’s that person’s time to lead.

 Key problem-solving traits employers value include:

 a.
-Analytical thinking: The capacity to break down complex problems into smaller, more manageable components and thoroughly consider each one.
+Analytical thinking: The ability to think things through, break down complex problems into smaller and smaller manageable components, and consider each of those in turn.

 b.
-Creativity and innovation: Taking new approaches to problems and thinking beyond the box to produce unique solutions.
+Creativity and innovation: Solving things in new ways, and thinking outside the box, producing unique solutions.

-Why it matters: Being able to quickly and effectively solve problems is essential for companies to remain resilient and competitive in the face of challenges in fast-paced, dynamic work environments.
+Why it matters: In fast, iterative, high variability work environments, the ability for companies to quickly and effectively solve problems is important for them to remain resilient and competitive.

 Top Soft Skills Employers Look for When Hiring - Centre Image.png